kontena/kontena/docs/references/rest-api.md

 ---
-title: Rest API
+title: REST API
 toc_order: 3
 ---

-# Kontena Master Rest API
+# Kontena Master REST API

 The Kontena Master API allows you to manage all things related to Kontena Master in a simple, programmatic way using conventional HTTP requests.
 The endpoints are intuitive and powerful, allowing you to easily make calls to retrieve information or to execute actions.